almajd3713/le_epic_shortener/docs/backend.md

                 └─ URLRepository.GetByCode
                      └─ SELECT WHERE short_code = $1 AND is_active = TRUE
                           AND (expires_at IS NULL OR expires_at > NOW())
-           └─ 302 redirect to original URL  (404 if not found / expired)
+           └─ 302 redirect to original URL  (404 if not found / inactive / expired)
 ```

 ### List URLs (`GET /api/urls`)